Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Tunisia?

 5G depends on the Tunisian network the eSIM rides and whether the plan includes it.
 All three operators won 5G licences in December 2024 and switched on commercial 5G in February 2025, with the densest coverage around Tunis and the coastal cities.
-Simscanner does not yet publish a verified per-brand 5G figure for Tunisia; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Tunisia in the speed section.

 How do I activate an eSIM before arriving in Tunisia?